Frequently asked questions

 Do you work with people from diverse backgrounds?

 Yes, my practice is rooted in inclusivity and cultural awareness.
 I welcome people from all backgrounds and identities, and I'm attentive to how culture, identity, and wider social systems shape our inner and outer worlds.
-I have particular experience supporting women from the Global Majority.

 "Global Majority" is used to recognise people from ethnic minority backgrounds as part of the world's demographic majority.